pret/pokefirered/README.md

 Output:
  - **Scaled level:** ⌊(14 + 24 + 22 + 21) / 4⌋ = ⌊81 / 4⌋ = 20

+#### Exception for high level Pokémon

+To disincentivize players from rushing to later routes to catch all of their Pokémon, wild Pokémon that are supposed to be at a higher level than the player's highest Pokémon will have their level multiplied by 0.67 before it is plugged into the scaling formula.

 ### Trainer battles